Tom Holland (filmmaker): Directing

 Holland's directorial debut came in 1985 with the vampire horror film Fright Night.
 Holland first conceived of the premise during the writing of Cloak & Dagger, of a horror film fan who learns that his neighbor is a vampire.
 He chose to direct the film himself after being disappointed with Michael Winner's direction of his screenplay Scream for Help.
 The film was both financial and critical success, earning a rave review from Roger Ebert who wrote "Fright Night is not a distinguished movie, but it has a lot of fun being undistinguished."
 The film spawned a sequel in 1988 titled Fright Night Part 2, and a 2011 remake, Fright Night starring Colin Farrell and Anton Yelchin.
 That remake also had its own sequel, Fright Night 2: New Blood, which was released in 2013.
 Holland was not involved in any of the sequels or the remake.

+After Fright Night Part 2 was released in 1988 without Holland's involvement, Holland and star Roddy McDowall began discussing a potential third film.
+McDowall set up a meeting with José Menendez, the head of Carolco Pictures subsidiary Live Entertainment, who had acquired the Fright Night rights.
+However, before the meeting could take place, Menendez and his wife were murdered by their sons on August 20, 1989, ending all prospects for a direct sequel.
+Holland remained friends with McDowall until the actor's death in 1998.

 On October 28, 2020, Holland confirmed that he is writing a direct sequel to the original Fright Night titled Fright Night: Resurrection and that his sequel would ignore the 1988 sequel and be a proper sequel to his 1985 film.

+In June 2024, Holland participated in a Fright Night 40th Anniversary Table Read Podcast, a full cast reunion featuring Chris Sarandon, William Ragsdale, Amanda Bearse, Stephen Geoffreys, and Jonathan Stark, with Mark Hamill reading the late Roddy McDowall's role of Peter Vincent.
+In October 2025, the prequel novel Fright Night: Hellbound by Michael Harbron was published in collaboration with Holland.

 In 1988, Holland directed the film Child's Play, which received positive reviews from Ebert and Leonard Maltin, spawned a long-running franchise consisting of six sequels, and helped elevate its antagonist Chucky to a pop culture icon.

-He directed three episodes of the horror anthology series Tales from the Crypt, and returned to television films with The Stranger Within.
-He wrote and directed a 1996 ABC miniseries adaptation of the Stephen King novella The Langoliers, and the following year adapted King's novel Thinner into a film of the same title.
+Holland directed three episodes of the HBO horror anthology series Tales from the Crypt: "Lover Come Hack to Me" (Season 1, Episode 5, 1989), written by Michael McDowell; "Four-Sided Triangle" (Season 2, Episode 9, 1990), co-written by Holland and featuring Patricia Arquette; and "King of the Road" (Season 4, Episode 9, 1992), written by Randall Jahnson and starring a then-unknown Brad Pitt.
+Holland recalled that upon meeting Pitt during casting, he saw "a movie star booming" in Pitt's presence.

+He returned to television films with The Stranger Within.